 Spindelicious Yarn and Wool works uses fibers that have been sourced from farms that are cruelty and muesling free.
-When possible I source from American, and/or local fiber farms.
+When possible I source from the USA, and/or local fiber farms when possible.

 Here is a rotating list of spinning fibers I stock in my colorways for your spinning pleasure.
 I'm always looking to add more fun and delicious fibers:

 USA: $5 for the first braid, $2 for each additional braid.